 Coyotes are found throughout North America, living in rural and urban areas.
 Though rarely seen, increased development and human behaviours have drawn coyotes out of their secluded spaces.
 Feeding coyotes, running from them and allowing pets to roam off-leash have contributed to coyotes losing their inhibitions towards people.
 The town has developed a comprehensive program to address coyotes in the community.
-For more information on the program, read our April 17, 2012 press release.
+For more information on the program, review the April 17, 2012, press release.

 New!
 Coyote sightings and signs map

 Interested where coyotes have been spotted in Oakville?
 Based on information received through the coyote reporting system, we've mapped out where coyotes have been observed.
 The town encourages residents in areas with noted sightings to be extra vigilant with: ensuring garbage and other potential food items are removed; pets are kept on leash and; you refrain from the intentional feeding of coyotes and report any suspected incidents through the coyote reporting system.

 To access the coyote mapping, visit Explore Oakville.
 Points marked in green reflect recent sightings and those marked in red reflect sightings over six months old.
 In addition, coyote signage locations are shown with a sign symbol.

 NOTE: This mapping only reflects reported sightings and is not meant to indicate the number of coyotes present or a complete profile of where coyotes are present in Oakville.
 It provides the town and residents with useful information on understanding where the possibility of encountering a coyote may be more prevalent.